Pattullo Bridge Gas Line Replacement

 We will share further details on the Pattullo Gas Line Replacement project with the community as our review progresses.
 Public information sessions will be held later this year to give the community an opportunity to learn more, ask questions and provide feedback.

-We expect to file an application for a Certificate of Public Convenience and Necessity with the British Columbia Utilities Commission in late 2019.
+We expect to file an application for a Certificate of Public Convenience and Necessity with the British Columbia Utilities Commission in 2020.

 Pattullo Gas Line Replacement project kicks off